Please visit us in our new office, Business Building 102!

 New Hire Paperwork Packet and Grant Funded Form

-New Hire Paperwork MUST be submitted no more then 3 days past the students first day of employment.
-Training counts as employment and is paid work.
-The packets and forms can be downloaded and printed below:
+All New Hire Paperwork (and students ID documents) must be submitted BEFORE the students first day of employment.
+Training counts as employment and is paid work:

 |This packet contains the Butler HR Policy form, I-9 form, W-4 tax form, and the WH-4 tax form.
 Students are responsible for completing all forms, except page 2 of the I-9.
 Supervisors are responsible for completing page 2 of the I-9.|